 If the following distance is too short, the Driver brakes; otherwise it accelerates.
-In addition, if the current speed would cause a collision, the Driver comes to a complete stop.
-And there is a speed limit for each driver.
+Highway.py enforces two other constraints: there is a speed limit for each driver, and if the current speed would cause a collision, the Driver comes to a complete stop.